railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/index.rst

 * Microsoft Word interface.

 These three modules were developed by the Axelor company (http://axelor.com/ , located in Paris) and are available through the official Open ERP site in the modules section.

 The chapter is a mix of installation and configuration instructions, and basic interaction exercises.

+For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html